Ukraine–United Kingdom relations: Russian invasion of Ukraine

 In September 2022 at the 77th UN General Debate, Prime Minister Liz Truss pledged that "we will sustain or increase our military support to Ukraine for as long as it takes", wearing a half-and-half flag pin of the Union Jack and that of Ukraine.
 This point was also expressed by the leader of NATO and the G7 collectively—both groups the UK is a part of—as well as British Foreign Secretary James Cleverly, adding that "when Ukraine has won this war then we will support them as they rebuild their homes, their economy, and their society."

 In December 2022, Deputy Chief of the Defence Staff Lieutenant General Robert Magowan wrote that Royal Marines had supported "discreet operations" in a "hugely sensitive environment" in Ukraine, with a "high level of political and military risk".
 This included 350 marines from 45 Commando supporting diplomats from the British embassy and a small number of military personnel deployed in Ukraine to provide weapons and training.
 The Spectator had earlier reported that it had been "widely reported that British special forces were in Ukraine training local troops".

 The UK was the first Western nation to pledge main battle tanks to Ukraine and the first to send long range missiles.
 In February 2023, British foreign secretary said in a tweet that “The UK and Ukraine are the closest of friends”.

 In research published by the Munich Security Conference, Ukrainian respondents voted the UK the best performing country in response to the Russian invasion, ahead of the US, Canada and the EU.

+UK Prime Minister Keir Starmer and Ukrainian President Volodymyr Zelenskyy paying tribute to fallen Ukrainian soldiers at The Wall of Remembrance of the Fallen for Ukraine in Kyiv on 16 January 2025.

 On 12 January 2024, Prime Minister Rishi Sunak signed the U.K.-Ukraine Agreement on Security Cooperation with President Zelenskyy and pledged a further £2.5 billion in aid to the Ukrainian government, including artillery and long-range missiles, in a move widely seen as an attempt to reaffirm Britain's support for Ukraine in the face of waning international support.

 As of March 2024, the UK has pledged almost £12 billion of support to Ukraine, of which £7.1 billion is for military assistance.
 In each of the financial years 2022/2023 and 2023/2024 £2.3 billion was provided and £2.5 billion is planned for 2024/2025.
 Contributions of £500 million have also been made to the International Fund for Ukraine, and some UK military equipment supplies are funded by this fund.
 In addition some equipment was donated from UK defence stocks.